The History of Absinthe

 So there is actually quite a bit of star anise, fennel, coriander, and other wood oils in absinthe.
 It’s these oils that give it its intense flavor and also provided its medicinal qualities. lipids, like oil, are soluble in alcohol because molecularly they are very similar. likes dissolve likes.
 Therefore the high percentage of alcohol and low percentage of water is able to act as a solution to the herb oil and keep them in a nice clear evenly suspended solution.
 Once the alcohol to water ratio drops low enough, as in the case of this cocktail, the strongly hydrophobic oil is repelled by the water and separates from the ethanol molecule.
 The oil then bonds to other free floating repelled oils.
 We perceive these large groups of suspended oil molecules as cloudiness.

 Typically the oil molecules will just keep bonding together until they form a fat blob of oil (pun intended) that floats to the top.
 Just like a balsamic vinaigrette.
-But balsamic vinaigrette, Absinthe with water will stay cloudy almost indefinitely.
+This effect is called the Ostwald Ripening effect.
+But unlike balsamic vinaigrette, Absinthe with water will stay cloudy almost indefinitely.
 Why?
 Truth is scientist don’t fully know why.
-This effect is called the Ostwald Ripening effect.
+This effect is called the Ouzo Effect or Louching.
 What the scientist discover was at a certain point the oil molecules stopped bonding together and these small groups of oil floated evenly away from the surrounding alcohol, water, AND the other oil groups.
 And they don’t know why.
 Some of their guesses are after the oil molecule broke free of the alcohol molecule it picked ups slight negative charge and once enough oil bonds together the charge is strong enough that it pushes away from the other negatively charged groups of oil.
 Another guess what maybe the Osmotic pressure kept them from further bonding together.
 This effect can be observed in any liqueur made from infused oil.
 Orange liqueur will do the same thing when you add water, Limoncello, essential oils, etc. Its nothing specific to Absinthe, but any oil infused high proof solution.
 To drive the point home further, a non cocktail example of this is dissolving real lipid based, saponified soap in water.
 Most “soap” these days are actually detergents and not true soap.
 Actual chemically correct soap is a combination of oils and glycerol.
 An easy to find real soap is that Dr. Bonners liquid Castile soap, just add it to water and see it turn cloudy like absinthe.
 The oils are bonded to glycerol, glycerol is an alcohol, and when the soap dissolves in the water it turns it a cloudy white color.

 Absinthe and the Green Fairy